 One of our clients continually left meetings having said nothing.
 She was becoming demoralised.
 It wasn’t that she didn’t have any opinions to offer.
 It was just that the meetings were so dominated by big personalities with confrontational communication styles.
 With the pace of conversation bouncing like a ping pong ball, she found it difficult to get a word in.
 She came to London Speech Workshop and we coached her using our ‘interrupting well’ formula.
 Soon after, she was contributing more in meetings.
 She was no longer nervous of coming across as pushy and forceful.
 Our ‘Logic Structures’ assisted in this, keeping her thoughts on track, particularly when she was challenged by colleagues.

 The masculine traits that have dominated the workplace aren’t bad.
 Some of them are tremendously valuable, and it would be great for everyone if they had a little dose of all of them in their communication armoury.
 There’s still a case for speaking out more, taking more risks and being more assertive.
 It’s just that these characteristics have been disproportionately endorsed to the detriment of women.

 Sure, women can still benefit from shifting into a traditionally masculine mode of speaking - at times.
 But by the same token, men should be adding feminine forms of communication into their own repertoire.
 After all, that’s what most businesses have been lacking.
 Feminine traits and identity are essential for companies to fulfil their true potential and for everyone to succeed in business.

-If you identify with the struggle to stay true to your strengths, check out our upcoming Women in the Workplace course.
-Book a taster session where one of our expert coaches will help you identify your personal communication challenges and set you on the right track to reach your goals.
+If you identify with the struggle to stay true to your strengths, book a Taster Session where one of our expert coaches will help you identify your personal communication challenges and set you on the right track to reach your goals.
 There’s no need to dampen your feminine fire.
 This is a chance to let it blaze.